-Most Idaho potatoes are grown in Eastern Idaho where there’s the most room and best soil for the potatoes to thrive.
+Most are grown in Eastern Idaho where there’s the most room and best soil for them to thrive.
 It’s one of the biggest potato-growing areas in the world.

-The most popular potato grown in Idaho is in fact a russet potato, which is the most well-known potato variety.
-Besides the russet, there are other varieties of potato grown in Idaho.
-This is why the Russet potatoes grown in Idaho are trademarked Idaho potatoes.
+The most popular potato grown in Idaho is in fact a russet, which is the most well-known potato variety.
+Besides the russet, there are other varieties grown in Idaho.
+This is why the Russets grown in Idaho are trademarked Idaho potatoes.

-However, not every russet potato is an Idaho potato.
+However, not every russet is an Idaho potato.

-The russet potato is one of the most easily identifiable potatoes.
-It’s usually in an oval shape with rough brown skin, which is the type of potato french fries, mashed potatoes and baked potatoes are cooked from.
+The russet potatoes are preferred and one of the most easily identifiable potatoes.
+It’s usually in an oval shape with rough brown skin.
+It is the type of french fries, mashed potatoes and baked potatoes are cooked from.
 They aren’t commonly used to make potato chips, however.

-Russet potatoes are high in vitamins B6 and C, carbohydrates and starch.
-They are also high in potassium.
-They’re naturally low in sodium and saturated fats but hold on to a lot of salt when cooked.
+A Russet is high in vitamins B6 and C, carbohydrates and starch.
+It is also high in potassium.
+It’s naturally low in sodium and saturated fats but hold on to a lot of salt when cooked.

-You can confirm a russet potato is from Idaho by checking for the trademark in your local grocery store or farmers’ market.
-If your potato doesn’t say it’s from Idaho, it’s not an Idaho russet potato.
+You can confirm a russet is from Idaho by checking for the trademark in your local grocery store or farmers’ market.
+If it doesn’t say it’s from Idaho, it’s not an Idaho russet potato.
 More than likely, that particular Russet was grown in another State.

-Idaho Russet potatoes are Russet potatoes grown in the State of Idaho.
+Idaho Russets are ones grown in the State of Idaho.
 A Russet potato can be grown in Idaho or in another state.

 Essentially, there’s not a difference between the potatoes because they can be the same thing.
 Idaho potatoes simply mean the potato was grown in Idaho, which encompasses any Russet potato grown in the state.

-There are multiple types of Russet potatoes harvested each year inside and outside of Idaho.
-Some Russet varieties include Burbanks, Norkotas and Ranger Russets.
-Russet Burbanks are the most popular, which we discussed previously as they’re named after the founder Luther Burbank.
+There are multiple types of Russet harvested each year inside and outside of Idaho.
+Some varieties include Burbanks, Norkotas and Ranger.
+Burbanks are the most popular, which we discussed previously as they’re named after the founder Luther Burbank.

-Find out how plantains and potatoes compared in taste and texture in my article, Plantain vs Potato – Which is Better?
-Let’s Compare.
+Find out how plantains compared in taste and texture in my article.

-Russet potatoes not grown in Idaho may not be of the same quality as the ones grown in the state.
+A Russet not grown in Idaho may not be of the same quality as the ones grown in the state.
 This has to do with the climate and soil of the individual farm or region.
-Russet potatoes from Idaho tend to taste better, which is why so many shoppers opt for them over other brands.
+Ones from Idaho tend to taste better, which is why so many shoppers opt for them over other brands.

-As we mentioned previously, the soil in Idaho’s potato farming region contains leftover volcanic material due to the mountainous region surrounding it.
-Furthermore, the air is warm during the day and cool at night, which is the ideal growing temperature for potatoes.
+As we mentioned previously, the soil in Idaho’s farming region contains leftover volcanic material due to the mountainous region surrounding it.
+Furthermore, the air is warm during the day and cool at night, which is the ideal growing temperature.

 When potatoes are exposed to too much cold air, they begin producing sugar which changes the taste.
-This is why your potatoes may taste too sweet sometimes.
+This is why they may taste too sweet sometimes.
 On the contrary, too much cold air isn’t good for any type of crop.

-A potato crop might fail if the weather is exceptionally cold for the season.
-Russet potatoes and other varieties should ideally be kept in temperatures between 55℉ and 60℉.
+A crop might fail if the weather is exceptionally cold for the season.
+All varieties should ideally be kept in temperatures between 55℉ and 60℉.

-Find out how potato and rice nutritional values compared in my article, Potato vs. Rice Nutrition: Which is Better?
+Find out how rice nutritional values compared in my article here.

 Idaho Russet potatoes taste more starchy and are low in moisture content.
 They have a mild, neutral flavor which is unsweet.
 The flesh is creamy while the skin is thicker and tougher to bite through.

-I was interested in finding out how many people preferred the taste of Idaho Russet potatoes to Russet potatoes.
+I was interested in finding out how many people preferred the taste of Idaho vs Russet potatoes.
 I decided to conduct a poll of readers, clients and people from some food groups I belong to.

-I asked the question, do you prefer the taste of Idaho Russet potatoes or Russet potatoes grown elsewhere?
+I asked the question, which one do you prefer the taste of?

-- 85% said they preferred the taste of Idaho Russet Potatoes
+- 85% said they preferred the taste of Idaho Russets

-- 12% said they preferred the taste of Russet potatoes
+- 12% said they preferred the taste of a regular Russet

 - 3% said they had no preference.

-With the rising prices of food, the cost of potatoes certainly matters to most people.
-The price may sway your decision about which potato to use.
-Therefore, which costs more, Idaho Russet potatoes or Russet potatoes?
+With the rising prices of food, the cost of items certainly matters to most people.
+The price may sway your decision about which one to use.
+Therefore, let’s take a close look at which one costs more.

-Idaho Russet potatoes costs more than Russet potatoes.
+Idaho Russets costs more than Russet.
 Russet potatoes average cost is $0.99 per pound for loose, large potatoes.
-Idaho Russet potatoes cost $1.49 per pound.
+Idaho Russets cost $1.49 per pound.